-Government Program Loans ("GP or GP loans") Loan Portfolio related to Reactiva Peru and FAE-Mype programs to respond quickly and effectively to liquidity needs and maintain the payment chain.
-Structural Loans Loan Portfolio excluding GP Loans One-off Impairment One-off IFRS9 modification loss / amortization related to the zero-interest-rate loans to finance frozen installments Structural Cost of risk Cost of Risk related to the Structural Loans.
-It excludes, in the numerator, provisions for credit losses on GP loans, and in the denominator, the total amount of GP Loans.
+Government Program Loans ("GP or GP loans") Loan Portfolio related to Reactiva Peru and FAE-Mype to respond quickly and effectively to liquidity needs and maintain the payment chain.
+Structural Loans Loan Portfolio excluding GP Loans One-off Impairment One-off IFRS9 modification loss related to the zero-interest-rate loans to finance frozen installments.
+Structural Cost of risk Cost of Risk related to the Structural Loans.
+It excludes, in the numerator, provisions for credit losses on GP loans, and in the denominators the total amount of GP Loans.
 Structural Internal Overdue Loans (IOL) ratio IOL Ratio related to the Structural Loans.
+It excludes the impact to GP Loans.
+Structural Early delinquency (>60 - <150) Early Delinquency Ratio related to the Structural Loans.
+It excludes the impact of GP Loans Structural NPL ratio NPL Ratio related to the Structural Loans.
 It excludes the impact of GP Loans.
-Structural Early delinquency (>60 - <150) Early Delinquency Ratio related to Structural Loans.
-It excludes the impact of GP Loans Structural NPL ratio NPL Ratio related to Structural Loans.
-It excludes the impact of GP Loans.
-Structural NIM NIM related to structural loans and other interest earning assets.
-It excludes the impact from GP loans, the one-off impairment and charges related to the liability management operation in 1Q21.
-Structural Funding Cost Funding Cost deducting the impact in expenses, funding related to GP Loans, and charges related to the liability management operation in 1Q21.
-Adjusted Income Growth Income growth excluding the one off-impairment.
-Adjusted Efficiency ratio Efficiency ratio excluding the one-off impairment from Operating income and charelated to the liability management operation in 1Q21.
+Structural NIM NIM related to Structural loans and other interest earning assets.
+It excludes the impact from GP loans and the one-off impairment.
+Structural Funding Cost Funding Cost Ratio excluding the impact of Central Bank funding for GP Loans Adjusted Income Growth Income growth excluding the one-off impairment Adjusted Efficiency ratio Efficiency ratio excluding the one-off impairment from operating income.